wurde/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 algo1(100) #=> Count: 100
 ```

-b) This algorithm has a lineararithmic runtime complexit with O(n log n).
+b) This algorithm has a lineararithmic runtime complexity with O(n log n).
 Runtime complexity is shown to be between linear and polynomial.

 ```python
 def algo2(n):